dmillang/mondrian-grid/README.md

 3. Move to your project folder (`cd "project-name"`).

-4. Clone the repository in your project folder.
+4. Clone this repository in your project folder.
 Notice the `.` at the end of the command.
 It is important to include it because that will allow you to clone the remote repository files into your project folder without a parent folder.
 Learn more about how to [Git clone without project folder](https://magp.ie/2017/03/16/git-clone-without-project-folder/).
 ```
 git clone https://github.com/dmillang/gulp-boilerplate.git .
 ```